-5. Final Tips & the End Results!
+Step 5 // Final Tips & the End Results!

 They need to find a new home, otherwise they would still be in your home.
 That does not mean take a ridiculously low price for your things either.

 Team up with family members to make it a bigger sale and attract a bigger crowd.

 I am not going to share my earnings, because I want to focus on the amount of stuff rather than the cash earned.

 I was so excited with the results of the second garage sale, and I did donate the rest to a local charity as soon as we were finished!
 It feels so good to have it all gone, too!